Feds Can Use Cars To Access Private Data On Your Phone: Report

 The Intercept report also cited that the capability to access private communication in a smartphone – without having to tap into the phone itself – can be a waypoint for warrantless searches on anyone that CBP pleases.
 Of note, CBP is an agency that has an exception from the Fourth Amendment.

-Privacy has become a major concern in the US these days as data integration between devices looms.
+Privacy has become a major concern these days as data integration between devices looms.
 To recall, several tech companies got and are getting in trouble due to data privacy (or the lack thereof).
 Is it time for automakers to get involved and take action?

 Source: The Intercept via Jalopnik